magoo/risk-measurement/content/en/docs/estimation/percentiles.md

 For instance, let's say the 90% height in a group of people happens to be 6 foot 3.
 Knowing that height is normally distributed, we don't expect the remaining 10% of people to include any 20 foot giants.
 Rather, we expect the remaining 10% of people to be able to walk through a doorway.

-However, a 90% percentile estimate of _regualtory settlements_ may be entirely different.
+However, a 90% percentile estimate of _regulatory settlements_ may be entirely different.
 Assume 90% of settlements are expected to be under $200 million for a business.
 Within that remaining 10% of possible settlements may be some extreme values in the [multiple billions](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions).

 The percentile itself does not communicate distributions of risk.
 Still, a percentile estimate is quick and useful especially if an audience is familiar with the underlying behavior of the risk.